galetahub/api_signature/README.md

 ## Usage

 The usage is pretty simple.
-To sign a request use ApiSignature::Signer and for validation use ApiSignature::Validator.
+To sign a request use ApiSigv2::Signer and for validation use ApiSigv2::Validator.

 ### Create signature